-Summer@Station1 fellows will receive an exciting and unique transdisciplinary curriculum that draws upon history, social studies of science and technology, equity, social design, social change and justice, computation for social impact, ethics, and inclusive leadership connected to emerging fields of science and technology, as a strong foundation for the students' frontier research and development internship projects.
+The 2018 Station1 Fellows received an exciting and unique transdisciplinary curriculum that draws upon history of science and technology, social studies of science and technology, equity and inclusion, computation in a social context, social change and innovation, ethics, and inclusive leadership connected to emerging fields of science and technology, as a strong foundation for the students' frontier research and development internship projects.
 The flow of the topics follow and are integrated with the key components of the inquiry and research process.
-Summer@Station1 instructors are listed below in alphabetical order.
+The 2018 Station1 instructors are listed below in alphabetical order.
 We are so pleased to host many amazing scholars to teach at Station1 this summer.

 Sunand Bhattacharya, Ph.D.
 (LinkedIn)

 Consulting Advisor - Design, Innovation, and Technology at Boston College

 Having a positive impact on the future of making and learning via design based education is my area of interest and expertise.
 As a learning architect, I catalyze the integration of creative mental tools, critical design processes and digital technology skills to better prepare current and future learners for jobs that have yet to exist.
 With 30 years in the public and private sectors related to design and engineering education, I managed Autodesk's Learning Futures team by interweaving its emerging cloud based design technologies to academia through applied research, thought leadership and faculty fellowship programs.
 Prior to Autodesk, I was the principal and co-founding partner of Arjuna Learning Designs LLC., a firm specializing in the creation of interactive learning objects to enhance quality of teaching and learning for name brand publishing houses.
 I have also been a tenured professor and department head of industrial design at Southern Illinois University at Carbondale.